 We are designing and installing mechanical and natural systems for wastewater purification.
 Our focus is on the reuse of water for gardens and vegetables patches reducing the use of water.
 You can take advantage of existing facilities such as septic tanks thanks to our systems.

-On the Isabela Island exists the largest swamp in Ecuador that treats the waters of 1,500 inhabitants and 100,000 tourists annually.
-A metal tank serves as a primary treatment separating the sludge.
-From the sedimentation tank the wastewater passes to the second treatment phase which is divided into two parts.
-First, two artificial 20m x 50m swamps are purifying the wastewater.
-The water is then distributed in the two second pools of the same size, both running in parallel to facilitate maintenance.
-The treated waters are discharged into a crevice.
-Every year external monitoring is carried out to check the operation.
+On Isabela Island there is the largest constructed wetland in Ecuador purifying the sewage water of 1,500 inhabitants and 100,000 annual tourists.
+A metal tank serves as a primary treatment area by separating the sludge.
+From the sedimentation tank, the wastewater passes to the second phase of treatment that is divided into two parts.
+First, two artificial wetlands of 20mx50m are purifying the wastewater.
+Then the water is distributed in two secondary wetlands, both running in parallel to facilitate maintenance.
+The cleaned sewage water is discharged to the environment.
+Every year external monitoring is carried out to check the efficiency of the plant.

-We have several projects with hotels (Hotel Fiesta, Hotel Isla Azul, Galapagos Habitat) and homes in the Galapagos.
+In addition, we have several projects with hotels and homes in Galapagos.
 You can take a tour to learn more about the projects and the different ways you can take advantage of the purified sewage water.

 One of the most efficient ways to use solar energy is through a solar heater.
 The functioning of the solar heater is the same as that used by the marine iguana.
-With its dark skin it absorbs solar radiation and warms up.
-Its thick skin works as an insulation to maintain the temperature.
-Once at its maximum temperature, it enters the cold sea and seeks its food.
-When the temperature in its body decreases, the iguana returns to the land and rests on volcanic stones.
+With its dark skin, it absorbs solar radiation and heats up.
+Its thick skin functions as insulation to maintain its temperature.
+Once at its temperature, it enters the cold sea and searches for food.
+When its body temperature decreases, it returns to land and rests on volcanic rocks.
 Once dawn breaks, the sun announces the start of a new cycle.
-The solar heater works in a similar way.
+The solar heater works in an analogous way.

-Orcatec has installed more than 200 solar heaters in the Galapagos and continental Ecuador since 2012.
+Orcatec has installed more than 200 solar heaters in Galapagos and mainland Ecuador since 2012.
 CHROMAGEN systems come from Israel and have been on the market for more than 30 years.
-They are robust, the interior is washable from salt and sediment and contains an electrical support in case solar radiation does not supply the system.
-The guarantee of operation is 10 years with its own maintenance.
-The systems also work on cloudy days.
+They are robust, the interior is washable of salt and sediments and contain an electrical backup in case solar radiation does not supply the system.
+The guarantee is 10 years with its own maintenance.
+The systems also work during cloudy days.

-In Galapagos we have facilities at the Hotel Casa Marita in Isabela, Hotel Fiesta and Isla Azul in Santa Cruz and Hotel Arena Blanca in San Cristóbal.
-Maintenance is once per year.
+In Galapagos we have facilities at Hotel Casa Marita in Isabela, Hotel Fiesta and Isla Azul in Santa Cruz and Hotel Arena Blanca in San Cristobal.
+Maintenance is done once a year.

-The best known way of using solar energy is through a photovoltaic system.
+The best known form of harnessing solar energy is through a photovoltaic system.
 It consists of photovoltaic panels, solar chargers, an inverter and a battery bank.
-As batteries are polluting, we opted for systems with more use of solar energy during the day and the lowest possible use of battery.
+As batteries are pollutants we opt for systems with more solar energy use during the day and the lowest possible battery use.

-There are two types of photovoltaic systems: systems WITH connection to the electrical network called “grid-tie” and systems WITHOUT connection to the electrical network that are called “island” system or autonomous.
+There are two forms of systems: Systems WITH grid connection called "grid-tie" and systems WITHOUT grid connection are called "island" or stand-alone systems.

-Grid-tie systems are typical for urbanization, since they can inject energy leftover to the electrical network and can collect this energy at night.
-In other words, the electricity company network works like a giant battery.
-These systems are very interesting for customers with high electrical costs.
+Grid-tie systems are typical for housing developments, these systems can inject surplus energy into the grid and can collect this energy at night.
+In other words, the utility grid functions as a giant battery.
+These systems are very interesting for customers with high electricity costs.

-The island system is more common in distant places such as farms, farms or tourist sites.
+The island system is more common in remote sites such as farms or tourist sites.
 They are typically more expensive because they include a battery bank.
-At the same time, they also work when there is a power outage.
+At the same time they also work when there is a power outage.

-The two systems can also be combined to receive both benefits.
+You can also combine the two systems to receive both benefits.
 Write us to tell us about your project.